 — Reagan Battalion (@ReaganBattalion) February 20, 2019

-Here’s the Jorge Ramos interview of Sanders queued up to the questions about Venezuela.
+Here’s the Jorge Ramos interview of Sanders cued up to the questions about Venezuela.